-Scenario Cash Severance (\$) Benefits Continuation (\$) Death Benefits 4 Disability Benefits (\$) Value of Accelerated Stock Options Cutback/ Gross-up 6 Total Amount (\$) Involuntary Termination Following a Change of Control 1 11,114,5002 247,928 3 5 11,362,428 Involuntary Termination 4,631,0427 119,864 8 4,750,906 Death 88,7788 9 88,778 Disability 119,864 8 674,888 10 794,752
+Cash Benefits Disability Value of Cutback/ Total Severance Continuation Death Benefits Accelerated Gross- Amount Scenario (\$) (\$) Benefits 4 (\$) Stock Options up ^s (\$) Involuntary Termination Following a Change of Control 1 11,114,500 2 247,928 3 5 11,362,428 Involuntary Termination 4,631,0427 119,864 8 4,750,906 Death 88,778 8 9 88,778 Disability 119.864 8 674,888 10 794,752

-- For purposes of these calculations, (i) we used Dr. Schleifer's 2017 base salary and the annual cash incentives paid to Dr. Schleifer for performance in 2014, 2015, and 2016, respectively; (ii) we assumed that Dr. Schleifer received his annual cash incentive that was earned in 2017 and paid in 2018 (described in the Summary Compensation Table above); (iii) we took into consideration, for purposes of determining whether Dr. Schleifer was entitled to receive a gross-up payment under the terms of his employment agreement, the fact that Dr. Schleifer's stock options continue to vest according to their original vesting schedule following a voluntary or involuntary termination (other than in connection with a change of control); (iv) we assumed a 7% annual increase in medical premiums, 5% annual increase in dental premiums, and no increase in annual disability or life insurance premiums; (v) we assumed that the medical and dental insurance benefits received in 2018, 2019, and 2020 would be taxable and that Dr. Schleifer would be eligible for a tax gross-up for these benefits under the terms of his employment agreement; (vi) although Dr. Schleifer's employment agreement provides for restrictive covenants, including a six-month non-compete obligation, no specific value has been ascribed to these covenants solely for purposes of this calculation; and (vii) although certain payments to Dr. Schleifer would be subject to potential delays upon separation of service under Section 409A of the Internal Revenue Code, we did not attempt to determine which, if any, payments would be delayed. - 2 Equal to three times the sum of (a) Dr. Schleifer's 2017 base salary and (b) the average annual cash incentive paid to Dr. Schleifer for performance in the three completed years prior to the termination date.
-For purposes of this calculation, we used Dr. Schleifer's annual cash incentives for performance in 2014, 2015, and 2016. - 3 Equal to the estimated cost of providing Dr. Schleifer and his dependents medical, dental, and life insurance benefits for thirty-six months. - 4 We maintain \$1 million of term life insurance covering Dr. Schleifer payable to his designated beneficiary. - 5 No amount is included for the value of accelerated stock options as all unvested options held by Dr. Schleifer as of December 31, 2017 had an exercise price that exceeded the closing sales price per share of the Company's common stock on the NASDAQ Global Select Market on December 29, 2017, the last business day of 2017, of \$375,96 - Under Dr. Schleifer's employment agreement, if payments due in connection with a change of control are subject to excise taxes under Section 280G of the Internal Revenue Code, we will cut back the payments if the excise tax can be eliminated by reducing his cash severance payments and benefits by less than ten percent.
-Otherwise, we will pay him an additional "gross up" amount so that his after-tax benefits are the same as though no excise tax had been applied.
-We have determined that Dr. Schleifer would not be subject to excise taxes if he had been terminated on December 31, 2017 as a result of a change of control. - 7 Equal to 1.25 times the sum of (a) Dr. Schleifer's 2017 base salary and (b) the average annual cash incentive paid to Dr. Schleifer for performance in the three completed years prior to the termination date.
-For purposes of this calculation, we used Dr. Schleifer's year-end cash incentive awards for performance in 2014, 2015, and 2016. - 8 Equal to the estimated cost of providing Dr. Schleifer and his dependents medical, dental, and life insurance benefits for eighteen months. - As discussed in "Compensation Dashboard-Additional Compensation Information-Potential Severance Payments," unvested stock options held by any employee (including Dr. Schleifer) become immediately exercisable upon his or her death. - Represents 35% of Dr. Schleifer's 2017 salary over a period of 18 months.
+Equal to three times the sum of (a) Dr. Schielfer's 2017 base salary and (b) the average annual cash incentive paid to Dr. Schielfer for performance in the three completed years prior to the termination date.
+For purposes of this calculation, we used Dr. Schielfer's annual cash incentives for performance in 2014, 2015, and 2016.
+Equal to the estimated cost of providing Dr. Schielfer and his dependents medical, dental, and life insurance benefits for thirty-six months.
+We maintain S1 million of tence covering Dr. Schielfer payable to his designated beneficiary.
+No amount is included for the value of accelerated stock options as all unvested options held by Dr. Schielfer as of becember 31, 2017 had an exercise price that exceeded the closing sales price per share of the Company's common stock on the NASDAQ Global Select Market to December 29, 2017, the last business call unvested options held by Dr. Schielfer as of becember 31, 2017 had an exercise price that exceeded the closing sales price per share of the Company's common stock on the NASDAQ Global Select Market to December 29, 2017, the last business call on connection with a change of control are subject to excise taxes under Section 280G of the Internal Revenue Code, we will cut back the payments if the excise tax can be eliminated by reducing his subject to excise taxes if he had been terminated on December 31, 2017 as a result of a change of control.
+Equal to 12.5 times the sum of (a) Dr. Schielfer's 2017 base salary and (b) the average annual cash incentive paid to Dr. Schielfer for performance in the three completed years prior to the termination date.
+For purposes of this calculation, we used Dr. Schielfer's 2017 base salary and (b) the average annual cash incentive paid to Dr. Schielfer for performance in 2014, 2015, and 2016.

+year-end cash incentive awards for performance in 2014, 2015, and 2010.
+Equal to the estimated cost of providing Dr. Schleifer and his dependents medical, dental, and life insurance benefits for eighteen months.
+As discussed in "Compensation Dashboard-Additional Compensation Information-Potential Severance Payments for the stock options held by any employee (including Dr. Schleifer) become immediately exercisable upon his or her death.
+Represents 38% of Dr. Schleifer's 2017 salary over a period of 18 months.
 We have assumed long-term disability coverage exists pursuant to Dr. Schleifer's employment agreement for the remaining 65% of Dr. Schleifer's salary.
+10